OCT 15, 2014: A Town Hall Forum. Why More War? The U.S., the ‘Islamic State,’ and Popular Support for Military Intervention.

 If you would like to learn more about this initiative, please follow our progress at the Peace+Justice Studies Initiative website.

-Issues in Liberation Class
+Issues in Liberation Class (RS188A, Winter quarter)

 The Issues in Liberation Class is a class through the Religious Studies department with Professor Tom Sheehan.
 Pastor Geoff Browning and Dr. Kathleen Coll co-teach the class with Professor Sheehan.
 The class focuses on El Salvador with an interdisciplinary format studying the political, historical, economical and religious history of the country.
 Then over spring break, we take the entire class to El Salvador so the students can integrate their learning.
-This is the fifth year that we have offered this class.
+This is the sixth year that we have offered this class.
 You can follow our journey while we are in El Salvador by connecting with our Stanford In El Salvador blog.